julienlargetpiet/edm1/README.md

-`min_inpt`     |     is the minimum in the uniform distribution `max_inpt`     |     is the maximum in the uniform distribution `random_seed`     |     is the csv of random values that the algo will use, defaults to R/random_data2.csv `divider_inpt`     |     is the prevalence of the random values (normally should not be changed, but you can play with it)
+`min_inpt`     |     is the minimum in the uniform distribution `max_inpt`     |     is the maximum in the uniform distribution `random_seed`     |     is the csv of random values that the algo will use, defaults to R/random_data2.csv `prev_inpt`     |     is the prevalence of the random values (normally should not be changed, but you can play with it)

 ## Examples